 Companies which do not distribute 70% of their profits after tax, as defined by the relevant tax law, within two years after the end of the relevant tax year, will be deemed to have distributed as dividends 70% of these profits.
 Special contribution for defence at 20% will be payable on such deemed dividends to the extent that the shareholders (companies and individuals) are Cyprus tax residents.
-The amount of deemed distribution is reduced by any actual dividends paid out of the profits of the relevant year at any time.
-This special contribution for defence is payable on account of the shareholders.
+The amount of deemed distribution is reduced by any actual dividends paid out of the profits of the relevant defence any time.
+This special contribution payable the shareholders. at for on account of year

-INTERIM CONSOLIDATED STATEMENT OF CASH FLOWS
+INTERIM CONSOLIDATED STATEMENT OF CASH FLOWS For the six months ended 30 June 2012